whleucka/hyper/README.md

 chown -R www-data:www-data views/.cache
 ```

 - **Development**: Start building your application by creating controllers, views, and models within the src directory.
+You can start a local development server by running `./bin/serve`

 - **Testing**: Nebula includes a testing suite powered by PHPUnit.
-Add your tests under the tests directory and run them with: `./bin/test` or `composer run-script test` or `./vendor/bin/phpunit tests`
+Add your tests under the tests directory and run them with: `./bin/test` or `composer run-script test` or `./vendor/bin/phpunit tests`.
+If you have `siege` installed, then you can benchmark the framework by running `./bin/benchmark`.
+Make sure you edit the script and change the hostname to match your environment.

 - **Deployment**: Once your application is ready for deployment, configure your web server to point to the public directory as the document root.